pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Click route link](images/OCP16.png)

 - Congratulations!
-You've succesfully installed an Openshift cluster, created users, created your first project and deployed your first applicaiton.
+You've successfully installed an Openshift cluster, created users, created your first project and deployed your first application.

 ![Welcome to Nginx!](images/OCP17.png)

-- Back at the Topology view, you can right click the tree dots on the deployment button of the my-first-nginx deployment to bring up a context senstive menu.
+- Back at the Topology view, you can right click the three dots on the deployment button of the my-first-nginx deployment to bring up a context senstive menu.
 From here you can easily view and/or edit additional deployment options.

 ![Right Click Deployment Button](images/OCP18.png)